stella8890lee-crypto/petstellation/src/content/blog/childrens-day-gift-tags.md

 <p>Celebrate summer and Children's Day with fun vacation-themed characters.</p>

-<p>These cheerful designs feature cats and dogs enjoying beach adventures, sunshine, surfboards, and tropical vibes.</p>
+<p>These cheerful designs feature cats and dogs enjoying beach adventures and sunshine.</p>

 <p>Perfect for:</p>